joshgerdes/jekyll-uno/_drafts/create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 With IP Groups, there are a few things to keep in mind:

-* You can have 200 IP Groups per firewall with a maximum of **5000 individual IP addresses or IP prefixes per each IP Group**.
+* You can have 200 IP Groups per firewall with a maximum of **5000 individual IP addresses or prefixes per each IP Group**.

 For a country like New Zealand, the 5000 limit for the address ranges is acceptable - but for other countries, like the United States or United Kingdom, this can be an issue, where the total IP ranges can grow to over 20k - to deal with this, the script will create multiple IP Groups, and append a number to the end.